sji005/cse15l-lab-reports/labReport5.md

 Tests run: 2,  Failures: 1
 ```

 - TA: Interesting...
 Wait I see what's going on.
+Its not the for loop or the string checker.
 The merge2 test is being effected by merge1 also.
 Since combined they will have 9 elements in the list.
 Since your results is static.
 So try to just put the result back into the method.
 - Student: Oh.
 Ok it worked, I changed it again and it stopped giving the error.
 Thanks.
+I thought that if I put the results as static, I will be able to do some cool methods in the future, did not anticipate this to happen, will now make is so that result is created and instantiated in the method rather as a field.

 ```Code
 import java.util.ArrayList;